BBro2137/KulkiGUI/README.md

 > [Real](https://projectreal.gg/) (Last Tested:August 2 2026, on version v5.0.0)
 >
 >
-> executors that are known to trigger the lite version of kulki gui AND those who are most likely will crash kulki gui are:
+> executors that are probably to trigger the lite version of kulki gui **OR** those who are most likely will crash kulki gui are:
 >
 > [Xeno](https://www.xeno.onl) (require() function doesnt work on this executor, preety sure xeno will totally crash kulki gui on execution :c)
+> [Wave](https://getwave.gg/) (DOESNT WORK AT ALL: the crypt library is really weird which means it will always trigger the "not safe" error on execution)

 >[!CAUTION]
 > if you ever get blacklisted then your access to kulki gui is forbidden, attempting to bypass the blacklist will lead to **TERRIBLE CONSEQUENCES**